gefyrahq/gefyra/README.md

 host, networking and container management procedures.

 ### Wireguard
 [*Wireguard*](https://wireguard.com) is used to establish the connection tunnel between the two ends.
 It securely encrypts the UDP-based traffic and allows to create a _site-to-site_ network for Gefyra.
-That way, the development setup becomes part of the cluster and locally running containers are actually able to reach cluster-based resources, such as databases, other microservices and so on.
+That way, the development setup becomes part of the cluster and locally running containers are actually able to reach cluster-based resources, such as databases, other (micro)services and so on.

 ### CoreDNS
 [*CoreDNS*](https://coredns.io) provides local DNS functionality.
 It allows resolving resources running within the Kubernetes cluster.